The Ultimate Guide to Green Travel: Reduce Your Footprint

 Ah Gen Y, look at us go!

-Brought up in a world of privilege – our parents (bless them) raised us to believe we can be whomever we want and do whatever we please thus kick-starting our never-ending pursuit of happiness.
-A jet-setting generation, we’re unappeased and simply uninterested in the dreary nine to five grind – we need more than that.
+Brought up in a world of privilege – our parents (bless them) raised us to believe we can be whomever we want and do whatever we please, thus kick-starting our never-ending pursuit of happiness.
+A jet-setting generation, we’re unappeased and simply uninterested in the dreary nine-to-five grind – we need more than that.
 We draw inspiration from YouTube videos that evoke emotion and dare us to dream.
-Really though, I dare you to watch this without feeling a tinge of inspiration!
+Really, though, I dare you to watch this without feeling a tinge of inspiration!

 We forget or are simply too naïve to realize that there are things we can be doing right here on the ground (or in the air) to reduce our own carbon footprint.
 By committing to green travel and doing our part to make the world a better, greener place, we actually can make a difference, a small yet positive difference.
 With nearly 1 billion tourists hopscotching their way around the globe every year, the importance of minimizing our individual impact on the earth has never been more prevalent.
 And besides, what better way to reinforce and strengthen your argument than by living by your convictions?